TheDuckFrederik/2-SMX-24-25/M7/UF1/DHCP/DHCP.md

 Service that automatically gives IP's to PC's on the network.
-Here are all of the DHCP [[DHCP Commands]].
+Here are all of the [[DHCP Commands]].